 - 1/4 teaspoon peppermint extract

-- Prepare cake batter according to package directions, using a greased 15-in. x 10-in. x 1-in. baking pan.
+- Prepare cake batter according to package directions, using a greased 15x10x1-in. baking pan.

-- Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 25-30 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.

 - In a large bowl, combine the frosting ingredients until smooth.
 Spread over cooled cake.